golang-leipzig/golang-leipzig.github.io/content/posts/meetup-45-wrapup.md

 $ gocoverageplus -i c.out -o p.out
 ```

-The render the report, e.g. as HTML or to stdout.
+Then render the report, e.g. as HTML or to stdout.
 A nice little TUI for
 coverage reports is: [gocovsh](https://github.com/orlangure/gocovsh).

 [![](/images/gocovsh.png)](https://github.com/orlangure/gocovsh)

 ### Go scheduler overlay

-We took another view on testing, through the lens of [timestone](https://github.com/Metamogul/timestone),
+We took another look on testing, through the lens of [timestone](https://github.com/Metamogul/timestone),

 >  a library to create deterministic and easy-to-understand unit tests for time-dependent, concurrent go code.